Aflac Medicare Supplement Review

 • Plans do not include prescription drug (Part D) coverage

-Should You Consider Them?
+Should You Consider Aflac?

 When choosing your Medigap policy, Aflac should be on your radar.
 It is expected to gain a prominent position in the Medicare Supplement insurance market, showcasing its industry expertise.